keptn/keptn.github.io/content/docs/0.1.3/setup/kubernetes/install-keptn-v.0.1-gke/index.md

 ## Step 1: Prerequisites

 The next steps expect that you have a working Kubernetes cluster in Google Container Engine (GKE).
-See the [Getting Started Guides](https://kubernetes.io/docs/setup/) for details about creating a cluster with the folllowing configuration:
+See the [Getting Started Guides](https://kubernetes.io/docs/setup/) for details about creating a cluster with the following configuration:

 - Master version 1.11.6 (minimum tested master version 1.10.11)
 - Node pool with 2 nodes: